bcgov/wqbench/vignettes/Developer-instructions.md

 changes but should be reviewed periodically.

 ### Process

+0. Download (clone or pull) the `wqbench` repo and open in RStudio.

 1. Ensure you have the most recent copy of the database with the reference files added.
 To do this run the function